 Almost all of these foods are high in fiber, which is beneficial in and of itself.
 Most American’s are only eating 15 grams of fiber and we need at least 25-38 grams per day.
 So just by eating more fiber/plant based foods you are making your gut microbes happy.
 If you can focus on eating at least a few of these a day then you are doing better than most people.
 You’re doing even better if you can pair your probiotic foods with some of your prebiotic foods to create a synbiotic.
 I try to eat yogurt or oatmeal at breakfast and pair it with berries or a banana to create this effect.
 The combinations are endless though depending on what you like to eat.

-Currently, there is an abundant amount of research being conducted on the gut microbiome and promoting good bacteria in the body so we will continue to uncover more information each day.
-The more we uncover, the more we will be able to give specific recommendations of how we can help our bodies promote more of the good stuff.
+Currently, there is an abundant amount of research being conducted on the gut microbiome and promoting beneficial bacteria in the body so we will continue to uncover more information each day.
+The more we uncover, the more we will be able to give specific recommendations of how we can help our bodies promote a healthy environment.
 We do know exercise changes our gut microbiome for the better, as do prebiotic foods, so eating these foods regularly and consistent activity are my favorite things to recommend at this time.
 One final thing we do know is that people who eat more of a variety of plant species are more likely to have higher amounts of good bacteria in their gastrointestinal tracts.
 Even further reason to eat more fruits, veggies, beans, and whole grains with every meal.